Most Common Questions About Fluoxetine

-- (only taken in combination with an antipsychotic, olanzapine)
+- Treatment resistant depression (only taken in combination with an antipsychotic, olanzapine)

 This medication is especially effective for those with comorbidities of any conditions listed above.
 However, for each mental health condition, the dosage of fluoxetine will differ based on the required concentration required for individualized symptom relief.
 The specific mechanism of symptom relief, though consistently related to serotonin, differs for each condition.
 For example, in MDD the increased serotonin will increase contentedness and improve mood, while in OCD the increased serotonin will calm obsessive thoughts and decrease anxiety.

 It is important to note that it may take 2–4 weeks for you to notice any major improvements in your mood from taking fluoxetine.